Skip to main content

 • Suggested time period is six months, however the time may not exceed one year from the end of the requested term.

 4. Student is notified via email that the instructor has approved their request and instructions for the remaining coursework and time limits for completion.
-They will accept or deny the terms of the Incomplete Grade Contract.
+The student will then need to accept or deny the terms of the Incomplete Grade Contract.

-5. Signed requests by both student and instructor will then be sent to the Office of the Registrar for Processing.
+5. Signed requests by both student and instructor will then be sent to the Office of the Registrar who will add the “I” grade to the students record.
 A copy of the contract will be sent via to student, instructor, and academic department.

 • One month prior to the time limit date, a reminder will be sent to both student and instructor.